 These diagnoses, when wrong, take away precious moments for a patient to get treatment; and time is especially important for patients with gynecologic cancers.
 Northside's team of gynecologic oncologists, surgeons and specialty-trained oncology nurses provide patients with the highest level of expertise to diagnose, evaluate and treat GYN cancers.
 In 2006, Northside introduced robotic hysterectomy for oncology patients using the daVinci Robotic System.
 With the skill of our surgeons and surgerical team Northside ranks in the top 5% in the world for GYN robotic procedures.
 Combining laparoscopic with robotic technology, this system allows our surgeons to perform more precise less invasive procedures.
 As a result, our patients experience reduced post-operative pain and shorter recovery times.

 Northside Hospital leads the Southeast in diagnosing and treating more cases of GYN cancers -- endometrial, ovarian and cervical -- than any other hospital in Georgia.
-A proven leader in women's health, Northside has been voted Most Preferred for Women's GYN Services by the National Research Corporation Healthcare Market Guide for more than a decade.
+A proven leader in women's health, Northside has been voted Most Preferred for Women's/GYN Services by the National Research Corporation Healthcare Market Guide for nine years.

 Northside has a dedicated an inpatient cancer unit specifically for women diagnosed with gynecologic cancer and was renovated recently in 2011.
 Nurses and staff are specially trained in gynecologic cancer, chemotherapy and symptom management to provide resources, care and overall support. - personalized care